|

 It’s hard to beat a recipe that simple!

-This year, we haven’t had too many tomatoes, but I’m happy to say that at least our heirloom salad tomatoes have been prolific enough to made a few batches, and I have to say, I’m enjoying the extra sweet flavor they add to this bruschetta recipe – so while yes, roma may be the more traditional choice for how to make bruschetta, any tomato is delicious.
+This year, we haven’t had too many tomatoes, but I’m happy to say that at least our heirloom salad tomatoes have been prolific enough to make a few batches.
+I have to say, I’m enjoying the extra sweet flavor they add to this bruschetta recipe.
+So while Roma may be the more traditional choice for making bruschetta, any tomato is delicious.

-Just as important to note is that you do want to use fresh basil for this recipe – dried basil just won’t cut it.
+It is important to note that you want to use fresh basil for this recipe – dried basil just won’t cut it.
 You can find fresh basil in the produce section of most grocery stores.

-There are a number of ways you can eat this simple homemade bruschetta – on chicken, or in salad, but my favorite is on toasted garlic bread.
-Not bread sprinkled with garlic salt, but brushed with garlic oil, or rubbed with a cut garlic clove to really get that fresh garlic flavor.
+There are many ways you can eat this simple homemade bruschetta – on chicken or in salad, but my favorite is on toasted garlic bread.
+Not bread sprinkled with garlic salt, but brushed with garlic oil or rubbed with a cut garlic clove to get that fresh garlic flavor.
 Y’all, it’s just really hard to beat.

 Print